 A not for profit, self-financed singing group, the Mohawk Valley Choral Society was founded in 1982 and has been bringing exciting classical and light classical vocal music to the Central New York area for over thirty-five years.
-The dual goal of the Mohawk Valey Choral Society are to bring skillfully performed choral music to the Western Mohawk Valley audiences as well as to provide area professional and amateur singers with an opportunity to perform major choral works with orchestra.
+The dual goals of the Mohawk Valley Choral Society are to bring skillfully performed choral music to Western Mohawk Valley audiences as well as to provide area professional and amateur singers with an opportunity to perform major choral works with orchestra.

 Assistant conductors have been Mark Bunce, John Krause and Michael Roddy.
 A non-profit, non-audition group, theMohawk Valley Choral Society is open to anyone with a love of singing and a willingness to be committed to a weekly rehearsal schedule.
 The chorus averages 65 members and is composed of both amateur and professional vocalists from several counties throughout the Mohawk Valley.
 Members of the Mohawk Valley Choral Society come from Otsego, Herkimer, Oneida, Fulton and Montgomery Counties to meet every Monday night to prepare for the group’s semiannual concerts.

 Singers come from a wide variety of backgrounds and experiences.
 Among them are professional musicians, high school and college students, small business owners, engineers, farmers, secretaries, court stenographers, teachers and retirees.
 They range in age from 16 to 85.

-Typically the concerts of the Mohawk Valley Choral Society include music by composers such as Brahms, Haydn, Handel, J.S.
+Typically, the concerts of the Mohawk Valley Choral Society include music by composers such as Brahms, Haydn, Handel, J.S.
 Bach, Mozart, and Mendelssohn.
-The chorus has also sung pieces by contemporary twentieth century composers such as Copland, Rutter, Pinkham and Moses Hogan.
+However, the chorus has also sung pieces by contemporary twentieth century composers such as Copland, Rutter, Pinkham and Moses Hogan.

 The Mohawk Valley Choral Society has appeared in cities, towns and villages throughout the Mohawk Valley.
 It has performed at the Cathedral of All Saints (the Episcopal Cathedral) in Albany, NY, Hendricks Chapel on the Syracuse University Campus, at Hamilton College, at the Herkimer County Community College, Presidential Inauguration and at the 2009 Genesis Groupís 9/11 Commemorative Program.

 In the past, the Choral Society has worked in conjunction with Herkimer County Community College to enable its students to participate with the Choral Society and earn college credit at the same time.